zeroknowledgediscovery/zedwiki/How To Use RCC Resources: The Quick Start Guide.md

 a=`/sbin/ip route get 8.8.8.8 | awk '{print $NF;exit}'`
 jupyter-notebook --no-browser --ip="$a"
 ```
+Thus, the steps are:

++ run `screen`
++ run `/project2/ishanu/run_jupyter.sh | grep token`
++ copy the string with the external ip: will look something like: `http://128.135.112.68:8888/?token=a4e6d5911b5a5628390061c7a9ff2b5bf82d21f6d277695c`
++ Use the whole string in the browser window on your local machine on VPN
++ Detach screen is `CNTRL-D`, and you can exit RCC node

 # Using Ineractive Sessions

 # Launching Jobs on Compute Nodes